AREA4-Brunch/Popular-Cards-Game/README.md

 # Popular-Cards-Game
 Hope you will enjoy this fun card game website, for it to work there first needs to be a database named `qcardsdatabase` and initialised with SQL commands that can be found in `./databases_sql_create_commands.txt`.
 I used XAMPP.
+In the game in order not to get penalised with 2 cards you have to click the SHOUT button when your current move will leave you with exactly one card.
+Don't forget to turn it off right afterwards.
+Hopefully you will figure out the rest on your own.

 Code, used for the style of sign in/up card on login page, in the file `./css/loginsignupform_style.css` is Florin Pop's and can be found at: